hectorcorrea/fedora4/README.md

-A set of demos using the Fedora 4 HTTP API from Ruby.
+A set of very basic demos using the Fedora 4 HTTP API from Ruby.

 Requirements
 ------------